 With Alan’s voice assistant SDK for Web, you can create a voice assistant or chatbot and embed it to a web app, website or webpage.
 The Alan Platform provides you with all the tools and leverages the industry’s best Automatic Speech Recognition (ASR), Spoken Language Understanding (SLU) and Speech Synthesis technologies to quickly build an in-app voice assistant from scratch.

 In this tutorial, we will voice enable a simple webpage.
 You will be able to click the voice assistant button on the page, give custom voice commands and get Alan’s responses.

 How to create a voice script with simple voice commands

-- How to test voice scripts in the Alan Studio
+How to test voice scripts in Alan Studio

-- How to add the Alan button to an HTML webpage
+How to add the Alan button to a website

 intent(`Hi`, reply(`Hello`)); intent(`Who are you?`, reply(`I'm Alan, your virtual voice assistant`));

-"Who are you?", and you will be able to listen to Alan’s response.
+"Who are you?", and you will hear Alan’s response.